omarkhaled646/Cairo-Address-Verification/README.md

   ![annotely_image (1)](https://github.com/omarkhaled646/Cairo-Address-Verfication/assets/63152184/c69bd28d-4fc5-41f9-adc4-e279fe6af40d)

-  3- Choose the dataset with the name district_data.csv in the datasets directory from it's location on your computer and click import
+  3- Choose the dataset with the name district_data.csv in the datasets directory from its location on your computer and click Import

   4- Click on Load